 What you can do with SORT-seq

-Furthermore, the flexible plate-based system makes it possible to screen small numbers of cells from many different samples, without skyrocketing costs.
+SORT-seq's flexible plate-based system makes it possible to screen small numbers of cells from many different samples without skyrocketing costs.

-Finally, you can combine single-cell flow cytometry data with transcriptomics data with strategies like GateID to find novel FACS gating strategies for desired cell types.
+By combining single-cell flow cytometry data with transcriptomics data with strategies like GateID, we can find novel FACS gating strategies for desired cell types.

 Key benefits of SORT-seq